 The procedures in foreign trade and the recruitment of foreign specialists by the residents of the Park are significantly simplified, measures to develop IT education in HTP are envisaged.

 In addition, the Decree resolves many issues arising from more than 10 years of implementation of legislation in practice on the Hi-Tech Park.

 The very adoption of the Decree determined the record growth of those wishing to join the Hi-Tech Park.
-Thus, in just the first quarter of this year the number of residents of the Park increased by a quarter.
-The sphere of their technological competence is, first of all, artificial intelligence, machine learning, Internet of things, augmented reality technology.
+The sphere of their technological competence is artificial intelligence, machine learning, Internet of things, augmented reality technology.

 The innovations of Decree No. 8 also include fundamentally new legal relationship on the use of blockchain technologies and digital signs (tokens) both for our country and for most foreign states.

 In the development of Decree No. 8, for the purpose of conducting operations with digital signs (tokens) by banks, the changes were made in the Instruction of the National Bank on the requirements for the rules of internal control of banks, of non-bank financial institutions in the field of preventing the legalization of the proceeds obtained by criminal means, of terrorist financing and spread of weapons of mass destruction.